http://www.collembola.org/publicat/dimorphy.htm

 More sexual dimorphism in Dicyrtomina saundersi.

-1. colouration differences in the small abdomen,
+1. colouration differences in the small abdomen, yellow in males.

 2. shape differences in the abdomen